9-Euro-Ticket: Other effects

 Since the cost of passenger transportation is a large part of the basket of goods used to calculate average household spending, this has reduced the increase in the consumer price index.

 Many people used the ticket's affordability and ease of travel for leisure getaways – according to some it enabled them to go on vacation for the first time.
 On the other hand, especially in June, the 9-euro ticket also led to more overcrowded trains and a heavy workload for train and station staff.

 The 9-euro ticket was accompanied by a strong increase in excursion tourism by train to rural tourist areas: according to a special analysis by the Federal Statistical Office, trips by rail in June and July of 30 kilometers or more in rural tourist areas were on average 80 percent higher than in the comparable months of 2019.
 However, there is also another factor: according to the Federal Statistical Office, consumers in Q2 2022 used the lifting of almost all Corona restrictions to travel and go out more again.

 According to an estimate of the Association of German Transport Companies (VDV), the 9-Euro-Ticket offer – of which around 52 million tickets were sold in the three months – saved 1.8 million tons of CO_{2}, almost as much as a 130 km/h speed limit on the autobahns would achieve in an entire year.

-Nonetheless, a spare the air effect on emissions played a tangential role in designing the campaign since it was limited in time.